ishmeet-codes/ishmeet-codes.github.io/my_experience/readme.md

 With each step, I am becoming more confident in my abilities and more enthusiastic about the endless possibilities that lie ahead in the field of computer science and engineering.

-## A Day of Inspiration and Learning: Day 7 of the Induction Program
+##  Day 7 of the Induction Program : A Day of Inspiration and Learning

 ### A Journey of Inspiration with Prof. Harpal Singh Pannu